Universal Predictors for Mixing Time more than Liouvillian Gap: Appendix B: Constraints on the Decaying Eigenmodes in the Strong- and Weak-dissipation Regimes

-\section{Appendix C: Constraints on the lowest excited state in the strong- and weak-dissipation regimes}
+\section{Appendix B: Constraints on the Decaying Eigenmodes in the Strong- and Weak-dissipation Regimes}

-In this appendix, we prove sufficient conditions under which the trace norm of the lowest excited state, $\mathrm{Tr}\,|\sigma_1|=\|\sigma_1\|_1$, is bounded by $\mathrm{poly}(L)$ in both the strong- and weak-dissipation regimes, as stated in Eqs.~\eqref{trace_norm_require_strong} and \eqref{trace_norm_require_weak}.
-This bound is the trace-norm requirement for rapid mixing, as formulated in Theorem~\ref{thm:rapid_mixing} in the main text.
+In this appendix, we establish sufficient conditions under which the trace norm of each decaying right eigenmode satisfies $\Tr|\hat{\sigma}_j| = \|\hat{\sigma}_j\|_1 \leq$ in both the strong- and weak-dissipation regimes, as stated in Eqs.~\eqref{trace_norm_require_strong} and \eqref{trace_norm_require_weak}.
+This condition is directly related to the trace-norm requirement for rapid mixing in Theorem~2 of the main text.
+There, the required bound is imposed on the trace-norm prefactor $C_j=\|\hat P_j\|_{1\to 1}$ of each decaying spectral projector.
+In the strong- and weak-dissipation regimes considered here, the left and right eigenmodes remain close to being orthogonal, up to perturbative corrections.
+Consequently, the projector prefactor can be bounded by the trace norm of the corresponding right eigenmode, schematically as $C_j \lesssim \|\hat{\sigma}_j\|_1^2$, up to small corrections due to the weak non-orthogonality between left and right eigenmodes.

+Therefore, in these perturbative regimes, it is sufficient to show that the right eigenmodes have at most polynomial trace norm in system size.
+This implies that